 An individual who has a following in a particular niche, which they actively engage with.
 The size of the following depends on the size of the niche.

-Going by the second definition, a social media influencer is a user on social media who has established credibility in a specific industry.
+Going by the second definition, a social media influencer is a user on social media who have established credibility in a specific industry.
 A social media influencer has access to a large audience and can persuade others by virtue of their authenticity and reach.

 The Nigerian social media influencers: Case studies.

 Before we continue with the Nigerian social media influencer case studies, I have to let you know that there are about four types of influencers you should know.
 They are:

 - Industry experts and thought leaders